sankarshanmukhopadhyay/Links/README.md

 Shame is a deep learning experience that re-wires the brain.

 Collectively, the village is policing a set of norms.
-Individuals try to balance between compliance and ambition.
+Individuals try to find a balance between compliance and ambition.
 In doing so, individuals push against the norms, and sometimes change them.
 Norms evolve.

 Human brains grow to maturity inside the reputation economy of a village.